|

 Its main customers are the UK Government and the British Armed Forces.

-the Government Code & Cypher School.
+the Government Code & Cypher School (GC&CS).

-In WWII, they established a major codebreaking operation at
+established a major codebreaking operation at

-Bletchley Park (which is now a museum).
+which is now a museum.

 is still located today.